 The density of garden soil or dirt, as it’s better known, prevents proper drainage.

-It might raise eyebrows, but using 100% store-bought or yard soil in your plant container isn't recommended.
+It might raise eyebrows, but it isn't recommended to use 100% store-bought or yard soil in your plant container.
 While soil and dirt are great for trees and in-ground gardens, they behave differently in confined spaces.

-Containers have limited space, and traditional dirt will soak up the water like a sponge, but it won’t drain.
-The lack of drainage can waterlog your plant.
+Containers have limited space, and traditional dirt will soak up water like a sponge but won’t drain.
+This lack of drainage can waterlog your plant.
 What you need to use is a “potting mix.”

 A potting mix doesn’t contain soil or dirt.
 Instead, this mix is created from peat moss, perlite, and vermiculite.
 These materials are lightweight and allow air to flow and water to drain.

-You’ll find these mixes at your local nursery, online, or home garden store.
-There are soil-free soils explicitly created for different types of plants.
-You’ll be able to find a perfect match for your plant of choice.
+You can find these mixes at your local nursery, online, or home garden store.
+There are also soil-free soils explicitly created for different types of plants.

 Deep Planters Let Your Roots Breath